The First Chapter of Constant Traveller R801168

 Mental health is not a well-supported cause like breast cancer or AIDS, which meant as Executive Director, I spent a numbing amount of time writing funding proposals.
 I wrote them through the day between phone calls and meetings; then I’d wake in a panic at three AM, and work on them again because they weren’t finished and were due that day.
 I felt like a giant fountain pen, gushing forth proposals.

-Amozoc de Mota slot games gratis After saying goodbye to clients and colleagues, I sat alone in the quietness of my office.
+Berlin Treptow www 777 casino games com After saying goodbye to clients and colleagues, I sat alone in the quietness of my office.
 It was over.
 I had unhooked myself from pulling the heavy cart of other people’s causes.
 The phone stopped ringing.
 The barking dogs of work fell silent, leaving just the faint whisper of my breath rising and falling in the background.
 Work had been a long journey.
 I cast my mind back to my first job.
 I had hoped it would be more fulfilling than school, but it wasn’t, it couldn’t be.
 I wanted adventure, love, and meaning to my life.
 I needed to break out of the small box I lived in and experience the big world outside.
 So at sixteen, I escaped the drab dullness of post-war, class-structured England.
 I exchanged my family and the solid brick bungalow we lived in, for a life at sea — a watery, wanderlust world of changing latitudes, longitudes, shipmates, climates, and cultures.

 Nothing?
 Maybe I would turn nothing into something.
 I would write.
 Instead of proposals, I would write about my adventures at sea and through life.